If we don’t win, you don’t pay.

 Machine Regulations Are a Floor And Not A Ceiling?

 Government regulations regarding equipment and machines are intended to be a liability floor, not a ceiling.
-So just because OSHA says the rules were followed doesn’t mean more could not have been done to prevent the type of harm for the particular situation.
+So, just because OSHA says the rules were followed doesn’t mean more could not have been done to prevent the type of harm in the situation.
 But because work machines are the cause or are connected to these injuries, Cal and Fed OSHA minimum standards generally govern the proper deployment, use, and maintenance of these devices concerning duties owed.

 So when a duty is breached, the employer or owner is said to be statutorily liable to pay.
-However, local, state, federal, and other rules may remain at issue any time a work machine becomes connected to an injury or death.
-And even if the safety inspector finds the regulations were followed doesn’t mean the defendant is of the civil liability hook.
+However, local, state, federal, and other rules may remain questioned whenever a work machine becomes connected to an injury or death.
+Even if the safety inspector finds the regulations were followed, it doesn’t mean the defendant is on the civil liability hook.
 Also, cross-defendants can include machine manufacturers and repair personnel.
-Thus, they must also follow specific procedures in machine care, maintenance, and inspection procedures.
+Thus, they must follow specific machine care, maintenance, and inspection procedures.

 Some Duties Owed By Machine Owners

-These protocols are usually found in the owner’s/operator’s manual for the particular machine involved.
+These protocols are usually found in the owner’s/operator’s manual for the machine involved.
 Tailgate safety meetings and special training measures will be the end user’s responsibility.
-So for every machine, each stage of its life, from creation to end-use, requires special safety and use measures to protect workers and the public at large.
+So, for every machine, each stage of its life, from creation to end-use, requires exceptional safety and use measures to protect workers and the public at large.

 Often, many people in the machine’s historical chain of creation, such as subcontractors or re-manufacturers, become jointly and severally liable to the worker or non-employee who was hurt or killed by the machine.